 Using a framework like StrengthsFinder results or a simple self-assessment, map each person's strengths visually.
 Discuss how the team's collective strengths complement each other and where gaps might exist.

-This knowledge-sharing activity helps team members appreciate one another's contributions and identify ways to collaborate more effectively.
+This helps team members appreciate one another's contributions and identify ways to collaborate more effectively.

 Feedback practice